Checkmarx/JS-SCP/src/cryptographic-practices/README.md

 ```

 The hash has fixed length and its value vary widely with small variations in
 input (collisions may still happen).
-A good hashing algorithm won't allow to
+A good hashing algorithm won't allow a hash
-turn a hash into its original source[^1].
-MD5 is the most popular hashing
+to turn into its original source[^1].
+MD5 is the most popular hashing algorithm,
-algorithm but security wise BLAKE2 is considered the strongest and most
+however security-wise BLAKE2 is considered the strongest and most
 flexible.
-However, BLAKE2 has very little support in Node.js, but for demonstration
+That being said, BLAKE2 has very little support in Node.js, but for
-purposes we will se the `blakejs` package.
-If for any reason we cannot use it,
+demonstration purposes we will use the `blakejs` package.
+If for any reason we
-then we fallback to SHA-256.
+cannot use it, we fallback to SHA-256.

 Example using `blakejs`